mauree155/Trade---Customs-Analysis/README.md

 - Renamed columns for clarity and consistency
 - Standardized country names using the `pycountry` library
 - Handled missing values with forward fill and replacement strategies
 - Converted date fields into proper `datetime` objects
+- Created chapter, section & section_name columns based on the guidance offered by :
 - Detected potential outliers using the IQR method
 - Converted categorical identifiers (Importer, HS_code, Year, Chapter) to string type